 Why serious pellet-grill cooks keep a temperature log

 Ask any competition pitmaster what separates their tenth brisket from their first and you'll hear some version of the same answer: they stopped trusting memory.
 A temperature log — grill temp, meat temp, and time, recorded through the whole cook — is the cheapest skill upgrade in barbecue, because it turns "I think I wrapped around two-ish" into a fact you can act on next time.
+This page is brand-agnostic on purpose — the method works whether you cook on a Traeger, Pit Boss, Camp Chef, or an offset with a notebook on the shelf.

 What a temperature log actually shows you